BAMresearch/aRTist-handbook/docs/_sources/tutorial_positioning_orientation_size.rst.txt

 * You know that each object has its own **local coordinate system** in a fixed, unchanging reference frame that is called the **world coordinate system.**
 * You can set the **position** and **orientation** of objects.
 * You learned that the three **orientation angles** are always applied in the order Z→X→Y of the object's local coordinate axes.
-* You are able to use the **transform slider** to apply rotations around any given vector, and translations in any directions.
+* You are able to use the **transform slider** to apply rotations around any given vector, and translations in any direction.

 | The scene that we created up to this point is available for download:
 | :download:`tutorial_positioning.aRTist <files/tutorial_positioning.aRTist>` (4.6 MB)